 Thus I began, at age six, the bizarre amalgam of abuse, neglect, and unsupervised international travel that was my personal wild ride through the sixties.

 Isolated in suburbia, my brother and I spent seven years in a terrifying world in which rules changed at random, violence flared in an instant or after days of threats, and an angry glance could remake the truth.
 The rest of the world struggled, too: Kennedy was shot, the Civil Rights movement shook the country, students protested the war in Vietnam… and I got shipped off to an artsy left-wing boarding school in the idyllic Vermont countryside where the rules changed again.

-A riveting first-person account of growing up alone and strange, Riding the Cyclone careens like the eponymous Coney Island roller coaster from sardonic wisecracks to gut-wrenching brutality as it tells the story of a young girl’s struggle to grow up in a storm.
+A riveting first-person account of growing up alone and strange, Riding the Cyclone careens like the eponymous roller coaster from sardonic wisecracks to gut-wrenching brutality as it tells the story of a child's struggle to grow up in a storm.

 "…one of those books you read with growing fascination….a spell-binding story." — Gift From Within